The role of cohomology in quantum computation with magic states: Background

 \begin{Obs}[\cite{GrossThesis}] If the dimension $d$ is odd, then for any number $n$ of qudits the phases $\gamma(a)$ in Eq.~(\ref{eq:Paulis}) can be chosen such that $\beta\equiv 0$. \end{Obs} The proof of Observation~\ref{BetaOdd} is constructive; choose

 Among the phenomenological implications of Observation~\ref{BetaOdd} are (i) the fact that there is no parity-based contextuality proof on Pauli observables \cite{Entropy,QuWi17} (i.e., no counterpart to Mermin's square and star) when $d$ is odd; and (ii) the multi-qudit Wigner function defined in \cite{GrossThesis} is positivity-preserving under all Pauli measurements.
-Both properties are important for identifying Wigner function negativity and state-dependent contextuality as preconditions for quantum speedup in quantum computation with magic states, see \cite{NegWi},\cite{Howard}.
+Both properties are important for identifying Wigner function negativity and state-dependent contextuality as preconditions for quantum speedup in QCM, see \cite{NegWi},\cite{Howard}.

 The even-dimensional counterpart of Observation~\ref{BetaOdd} will be discussed in Section~\ref{sec:PauliPosEvenOdd}.
 For the special case of $d=2$ the following is known. \begin{Obs}[\cite{Merm}] If $d=2$ then for all $n\geq 2$ and any choice of the function $\gamma$ in Eq.~(\ref{eq:Paulis}) it holds that $\beta \not\equiv 0$. \end{Obs} The Proof of Observation~\ref{Beta2} is provided by Mermin's square \cite{Merm}.